 arly 100,000 net acres in northeast Colorado and has drilled nearly 40 horizontal appraisal wells in the Niobrara Denver-Julesburg basin.

-How is Colorado Corn currently supporting the program?
+How is ConocoPhillips currently supporting the Colorado 4-H Foundation?

-How does the mission of Colorado Corn align with 4-H values?
+How do the mission and vision of ConocoPhillips align with 4-H values?

-What is the most rewarding part of supporting Colorado’s 4-H program?
+What is the most rewarding part of supporting our state’s 4-H program?

 If not for the extension agents and adult leaders who chose to invest in me, I wouldn’t have the opportunities I do now.
 Words cannot express how grateful I am for my 4-H experience, it was more than just the activities, it was my family’s way of life, my childhood.
 I was able to receive my internship in Washington, D.C. through a recommendation from an extension agent who helped to broaden my perspective.
 The opportunity to invest in young people now is incredibly rewarding, you get the chance to help shape the foundation for their future.

 What other ways were you involved in 4-H?

 My family raises cattle in College Station, Texas, and as the granddaughter of a county agent, I did it all: leadership, food and nutrition, photography, sewing, steers, heifers, livestock and meat judging.
 I was also afforded the opportunity to serve as the Texas 4-H Secretary on our State Council.
 My dad currently works for the Texas A&M AgriLife Extension Service and both my parents were extremely active adult leaders, for us it was a family endeavor which I will cherish a lifetime.